The Pros and Cons of a Bring Your Own Device (BYOD) Policy

-The employee has no learning curve for new equipment because the employee already understands how to use their own electronic devices.
+Efficiency: Employees have no learning curve for new equipment because they already understand how to use their own electronic devices.
 They can jump in on day one for immediate productivity.

-Up to date technology: It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their phone or laptop with the latest available device.
-This is a boon for your company as the equipment is updated faster than it would if the company had to pay for it.
+Up-to-date tech: It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their personal phone or laptop with the latest available device.

 Cons of a BYOD Policy

-IT support: If every employee has a standard issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
-If everyone has their own, it can become complex to keep the electronics functioning.
+Complex IT support: If every employee has a standard issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
+If everyone has their own device, it can become much more complex to keep the electronics functioning.
 If you need to install custom software, will it work on everyone's devices?
 What if Jane isn't willing to update her laptop?
 What if John wants to run Linux while everyone else is running Windows?

-What happens when an employee leaves your employment?
-You'll want to remove any confidential information from any employee device when they leave the company.
+Also, when employees leave the company, you'll want to remove any confidential information from any employee device.
 But, you don't want to delete their personal information.
-No one is happy if you say, “IT needs to wipe all of your photos and and documents from the computer to make sure that you don't take any confidential information.”
+No one is happy if you say, “IT needs to wipe all of your photos and documents from the computer to make sure that you don't take any confidential information.”

-You'll need to determine how you'll secure your confidential information before an employee agrees to use his equipment for work.
+Potential loss of privacy: You'll need to determine how you'll secure your company's confidential information before an employee agrees to use his equipment for work.
 Make sure that you state clearly, from the beginning, what you will do with classified information on the device or you'll have problems when an employee leaves.

-What happens to a phone number when an employee leaves?
-If Jane is a sales person who uses her personal phone number for work purposes when she quits and moves to your competitor, all of her clients still have her phone number in their records.
+If Jane is a salesperson who uses her personal phone number for work purposes when she quits and moves to your competitor, all of her clients still have her phone number in their records.

 When they call, she'll answer, and Jane will have a much easier time to move those clients to her new company.
 Even if Jane signed a non-compete agreement, if the customers come to Jane, you can't legally stop them.
 As long as Jane isn't pursuing the customers, she's in the clear.